khemmyrick/Mineral-Cat-2/README.md

 # To Exceed Expectations!
 (Definitely Do These)
 1. Allow full-text search[x]
 	- Instead of only searching the mineral names, the site will search all fields in the database and display the names of the minerals that contain the search text. [x]
+	- Add option to restrict/expand text search?
+Not an element of the original assignment.[]

 2. Add more ways to filter.[]
-	- Instead of just filtering by first letter and group, add one or more additional filters.[]
+	- Instead of just filtering by first letter and group, add one or more additional filters.[](Use category and color attributes.)
 	- These should behave like the group filter.[]
 	- Example filters are color and crystal habit, but you can choose to add filtering for any property you like.
 	- Hint: the filters can act like canned search queries. [more of the same, definitely do this, to a point!]